lilou9221/mcgill_team2_capstone/docs/TROUBLESHOOTING.md

 **Solution**:
 - This has been fixed in the latest version - the code now filters to only numeric columns
-- If you still see this error, check your CSV files for unexpected string columns
+- If you still see this error, check your CSV snapshots for unexpected string columns
-- Ensure CSV files only contain numeric data for soil properties
+- Ensure persisted tables only contain numeric data for soil properties

 ### ModuleNotFoundError